-Most doctors encourage women to stay as active as possible during their pregnancy — and yoga is a great exercise option for them!
-Yoga can improve sleep, reduce stress and anxiety, increase strength and flexibility, and ease common pregnancy discomforts.
+Doctors encourage women to stay as active as possible during their pregnancy — and yoga is a great answer!
+Prenatal yoga classes can improve sleep, reduce stress and anxiety, increase strength and flexibility, and ease common pregnancy discomforts.
+Sounds good, right?

 Still, we’ve noticed that lots of people don’t actually know what prenatal yoga is or why it’s so great for expecting moms.